iankronquist/kernel-of-truth/README.md

 If you prefer reading textbooks, Tanenbaum's *Operating Systems Design and Implementation* is quite useful.
 Copies can be found floating around the internet.
-The [FreeBSD developer's handbook][5] can also offer useful insights.
+The [FreeBSD developer's handbook][5] can also offer interesting insights from more of a userland perspective.
 The [Little OS Book][6] is approachable, but hardly thorough.

 Getting Started